ByteAI-DevTeam/ByteAI-Miner/README.md

 where `MINER_PATH` is either:
 1. neurons/miners/huggingface/miner.py
 2. neurons/miners/openai/miner.py

-It is highly important that you set the `--axon.port` to be one of the open TCP ports on your machine.
-If you do not do this, you will not recieve requests from validators and will not be able to check the performance of your miner.

-### 3. Do I need to change my hardware?!?
-No!
-The hardware requirements for running streaming are identical to before, so there is no need to provision new or more capable resources.

-### 4. Registration
+### 3. Registration
-Similar to registering a miner on mainnet, you need to register your miner for testnet 102.
-Here is a simple command to do so:
+To do so:
 `btcli subnet register --netuid 102 --subtensor.network test --wallet.name <YOUR_WALLET_NAME> --wallet.hotkey <YOUR_HOTKEY_NAME>`

-To register, you will need test tao!
-Please reach out to @mccrinbc or @ellesmier for test tao if needed.

-### 5. Validators
-Folks who want to run validators are encouraged to do so.
-The SN1 development team are dedicating resources to run (at present) 2 validators on testnet 102 to ensure that miners will be busy getting queried.

-### 6. How do I know that my miner is working?
+### 4. Mining checks
-The easiest way to make sure that your miner is working is to use the script in `scripts/client.py`.
+Use the script in `scripts/client.py`.
 You can query your miner from a **separate** registered hotkey.
 This must be done because the same hotkey cannot ping itself.

 ```bash
 python scripts/client.py --uids YOUR_UIDS --wallet_name <YOUR_WALLET_NAME> --hotkey <YOUR_DIFFERENT_HOTKEY> --message "WHATEVER MESSAGE YOU WANT TO SEND"